Get a free consultation

 3. Talk about strategic impact, not operational detail

 Top tip: filter every piece of information through a strategic lens.
-Ask: “Why does this matter to the board’s governance, risk, and strategy duties?”
+Ask: “Why does this matter to the board’s governance, risk and business duties?”
 Cut detail that belongs in an appendix or operational review.

 Why it’s important: the board’s role is governance and long-term strategy.
 They trust you to run the operations.
 Flooding them with granular data dilutes your key messages and wastes their limited attention.
 Show them the forest, not every tree.